ajalt/clikt/docs/pages/commands.md

 Verbose mode is on
 ```

+The {% include apidoc.html pkg="core" fun="find-object" %} and {%
+include apidoc.html pkg="core" fun="require-object" %} functions will
-The `findObject()` and `requireObject()` functions will walk up the
-context tree until they find an object with the given type.
-If no such
+walk up the context tree until they find an object with the given type.
-object exists, they will either return `null`, throw an exception, or
+If no such object exists, they will either return `null`, throw an
-create an instance of the object and store it on the command's context,
+exception, or create an instance of the object and store it on the
-depending on which overload you call.
+command's context, depending on which overload you call.

 ## Running Parent Command Without Children

-Normally, if a command has children, `run()` is not called unless a
+Normally, if a command has children, {% include apidoc.html pkg="core"
+class="clikt-command" fun="run" text="run" %} is not called unless a
 child command is invoked on the command line.
 Instead, `--help` is
 called on the parent.
 If you want to change this behavior to always call
 `run()` on the parent, you can do so by setting